What should your next fitness goal be? Take the quiz.

 Strength Training

 Trombley suggests strength training to optimize your fitness and prevent injury.
 That might look like doing two sets of a weight you can handle for 12-15 reps and working toward two to three sets of five to eight reps at a heavier weight.
-If you’re training outdoors, shoot for three sessions a week during your off-season and once or twice a week when during peak season.
+If you’re training outdoors, shoot for three sessions a week during your off-season and once or twice a week during peak season.

 Core Work